SAP Fiori for SAP S/4HANA – Finding the Delta of New Apps between SAP S/4HANA Releases

-The SAP Fiori apps reference library makes it easy to find the apps available for your current SAP S/4HANA version when you install or convert to SAP S/4HANA, n Now a new feature has made it easier to find the delta of new apps between SAP S/4HANA versions when you are upgrading.
+The SAP Fiori apps reference library makes it easy to find the apps available for your current SAP S/4HANA release when you install or convert to SAP S/4HANA.
+Now a new feature has made it easier to find the delta of new apps between SAP S/4HANA releases when you are upgrading.

 Right now, one of my customers is planning their move from SAP S/4HANA 1709 FPS02 to SAP S/4HANA 1809 FPS01 as part of their current project.
 Another of my customers implemented SAP S/4HANA 1511 and is planning to move to SAP S/4HANA 1809 as part of a next steps project in 2019.